 Eligible properties must be retail outlets such as corner stores or convenience stores, located within the City of Stockton limits and within one of the targeted areas according to the Stocked Full of Produce program map.

 The Storefront Beautification Micro Grant Program offers reimbursable grants of up to $2,000 for businesses located along targeted commercial corridors within city limits.
 The program assists small business owners to improve their storefronts with the replacement and/or improvements of windows, lighting, paint, awnings, signage, and planters and trellises.

 A completed application must be reviewed and approved by the Economic Development Department prior to beginning any work.

-On July 10, 2007, the Stockton City Council approved revisions to the City's Commercial Loan Program to better serve the needs of the Stockton business community by expanding the program boundary beyond the downtown core and increasing the funding available to commercial property owners.
+In 2007, City Council approved revisions to the City's Commercial Loan Program to expand the program boundary beyond the downtown core and increase funding for commercial property owners.

-Rather than paying "development fees" at the time a building permit is issued, the developer of a qualified non-residential project may elect to defer a portion of those fees.
+Rather than paying development fees when a building permit is issued, the developer of a qualified non-residential project may elect to defer a portion of those fees.

-For more information on the above programs or to obtain an application by mail, contact the Economic Development Department.
+To learn more about any program or for an application by mail, please contact the Economic Development Department.